sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 is valid.
 It may be changed to another verb which the application supports on the command line -though other parameters cannot be appended.

+#### `hoya.container.failure.shortlife`

+An integer stating the time in seconds before which a failed container is considered 'short lived'.

+A failure of a short-lived container is treated as a sign of a problem with the role configuration and/or another aspect of the Hoya cluster -or a problem with the specific node on which the attempt to run the container was made.

 ## Roles

 A Hoya application consists of the Hoya Application Master, "the AM", which